pganalyze/pg_query.rs/README.md

 This Rust library uses the actual PostgreSQL server source to parse SQL queries and return the internal PostgreSQL parse tree.

-It also allows you to normalize queries (replacing constant values with ?) and parse these normalized queries into a parse tree again.
+It also allows you to normalize queries (replacing constant values with $1, etc.) and parse these normalized queries into a parse tree again.

 When you build this library, it builds parts of the PostgreSQL server source (see [libpg_query](https://github.com/pganalyze/libpg_query)), and then statically links it into this library.

-This is slightly crazy, but is the only reliable way of parsing all valid PostgreSQL queries.

 You can find further examples and a longer rationale for the original Ruby implementation [here](https://pganalyze.com/blog/parse-postgresql-queries-in-ruby.html).
 The Rust version tries to have a very similar API.